cloudfoundry/stratos/docs/developer-environment.md

 All configuration keys work from any tier.
 Environment variables always override file-based settings.

+This is app runtime config (`ENCRYPTION_KEY` below encrypts the app's own database config store) — a different concern from E2E test credentials (`secrets.yaml`), which have their own zero-plaintext encrypt/decrypt workflow.
+See [Secrets Management](secrets-management.md) for that.

 ### Key Settings

 | Variable | Purpose | Required |